AlvaRobert/KP.AdvancedCplusplus/index.md

 ## Templates in C++

-Templates offer the possibility in C++ to program in a generic way and to create type-safe containers.
-There are class templates and function templates.
+Templates in C++ offer the possibility to program in a generic way and to create type-safe containers.
+There are class templates and function templates available.
-The following example shows a function template.
-It should be noted here that the keyword typename can also be replaced by class.
-For simple templates, there is no right or wrong.
-In the main method, the template is used in different ways. initially it is applied to the types int and double. in the next line you see a special case, different types are compared. this is not possible here, but with the addition <double> the integer is cast on double.

 ```C++
 #include <iostream>